Sohou08/Hadoop-Spark/file_format/readme.md

     * Support batch/streaming processing
     * store metadata with data and support schema evolution
     * fully typed performing the compiler optimization.
+    * lightweight text-based format in comparison to XML
 * __Drawback__
     * No splittable
+    * Lack indexing
 * __Big data__
-    *  widely used for NoSQL databases, other engine as Spark, Kafka, Node.js, pig,..
+    *  widely used for NoSQL databases as MongoDB, due to the fact they are easier to modify there than in structured database as Postgres where you'd need to extract the whole document for changing.
+    * GSON library is considered very efficient for parsing JSON file

 ~~~ {r}
        {
           "StudentId": "trgfg-5454-fdfdg-4346",